Instructions to authors

 Tables should be restricted to an absolute minimum and should preferably be drawn in MS Excel.
 They should be supplied as separate files with their headings.
 Table captions are required in English only.

 References: The list of references (in alphabetic order) should only contain sources made reference to in the text, i.e. all sources cited in the text must appear in the references list at the end of the paper, and all entries in the references list must be cited in the text.
 In the text they should be set in small caps, e.g. NAME(s) (year) or (NAME, year).
 When using a word processing program do not shift to upper case (Capital Letters), use only small capitals (- >Style/Font/Small Caps).
 In citations with 2 authors, use “and” (e.g. FESEFELDT and PRITCHARD, 2002); in citations with more than 2 authors use the abbreviation “et al.” in the text (but not in the list of references!).
 Note, that “et al.” must not be typeset in italics.
 Also note, that there is a comma between authors and dates.
 Citations are to be separated by a semicolon.
 Websites can be given in the text (or as footnotes if referred to more than once), and they must be accessible when the article is published.
-A website alone is not sufficient for a full entry in the “Literature cited”, but a website may be added to a book, article or paper cited there. <7p>
+A website alone is not sufficient for a full entry in the “Literature cited”, but a website may be added to a book, article or paper cited there.
+References to submitted articles have to be updated with the final author proof or will otherwise be deleted in the final published version. <7p>

 Example for the correct order of the references list: MEYER, A., 1988: MEYER, A., 1999: MEYER, A., C. MÜLLER, 1998: MEYER, A., B. SCHULZE, 1988: MEYER, A., D. BRINKMANN, B. SCHULZE, F. FÜRST, E. SALOM, 1951: